Nathan Healy

 Fort Myers Electricity Prices

-Florida electricity rates jumped from 11.9 cents per kWh in 2021 to 15.2 cents in 2023, creating higher monthly bills for Fort Myers residents.
+Florida electricity rates jumped from 11.9 cents per kilowatt-hour in 2021 to 15.2 cents in 2023—a 28% increase in just two years that significantly impacts monthly bills for Fort Myers households.

 Price of Energy: Florida vs National Average